zeevgoshen/Permutations_Service/README.md

 <b><h2>Press "Back" after viewing the results.</h2></b>
 <br/>
 <br/>
-You can unzip the Compiled_Binaries archive and place the \bin and \obj folders next to the source files to skip building the project yourself.
+You can unzip the Compiled_Binaries.zip archive and place the \bin and \obj folders next to the source files to skip building the project yourself.
 After running "xsp4 --port 8000", use the links above.